marcopennekamp/lore/spec/04-types.md

 ##### Abstract Types

-A type $t$ is **abstract** if and only if $\mathrm{ownval}(t) = \empty$.
+In general, a type $t$ is **abstract** if and only if $\mathrm{ownval}(t) = \empty$.
 That is, a type is abstract if all values that inhabit the type also inhabit one of its subtypes, and thus it doesn't define any values itself.
 Each kind of type has its own criteria for abstractness, which will be supplied and proven below.

+Some types **don't have an $\mathtt{ownval}$ set**.
+In these cases, we define their abstractness over some other kind of type property, most likely in an algebraic manner.